Geeksltd/Programming.Tips/Methods.md

 #### Case study: Shopping basket

-Let’s look at an example.
+&nbsp;&nbsp; Let’s look at an example.
 Let’s say you have a ShoppingBasket class where you want to define a method to add a product to it.

 ```c#
 class ShoppingBasket